This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- If there is not enough of the bacon drippings left in the pot, add 1 teaspoon of olive oil.
-Add the chopped onions and cook, stirring occasionally for 3 minutes.
-Stir in the minced garlic, dried rosemary, and pepper.
-Cook for 1 minute more.
+- If the pan has little bacon fat, add 1 teaspoon olive oil.
+Add chopped onions and cook for 3 minutes, stirring occasionally.
+Stir in garlic, rosemary, and black pepper; cook 1 minute more.

-- Add the drained beans and broth.
-Bring to a boil over medium-high heat.
-Reduce the heat to low and simmer, stirring occasionally for 15 minutes.
+- Add drained white beans and chicken broth.
+Bring to a boil, then reduce heat and simmer for 15 minutes, stirring occasionally.

-- Using the back of a spoon, smash the beans slightly to thicken the soup.
-Pour the soup into a bowl and garnish with the cooked bacon.
-Enjoy hot.
+- Gently mash some beans against the side of the pot to thicken the soup.
+Ladle into a bowl and top with the reserved bacon.

 Notes

-- Adjust Soup Thickness: If the soup is too thick for your liking, simply thin it out with a bit more broth or water until you reach your desired consistency.
+- Control Thickness: If the soup is too thick, stir in a splash of broth or water until it reaches your desired consistency.

 Nutrition